BrockDSL/Canada-Topographic-Maps/README.md

 1. Expand the Toporama menu and click on the “Downloaded Maps and Data”

-2. Click under Raster Maps “Get all maps for all of Canada”.
+2. Click under *Raster Maps* “Get all maps for all of Canada”.
 This will bring you to the Open Government Portal web page.

-3. Search for "Digital Topographic Raster Maps"
+3. In the search box, enter "Digital Topographic Raster Maps"

 > Alternately, go to:
 > [https://open.canada.ca/data/en/dataset/d248b5be-5887-4cfb-942f-d425d82e6ea9](https://open.canada.ca/data/en/dataset/d248b5be-5887-4cfb-942f-d425d82e6ea9)